 Thinking about booking a private animal encounter as part of a celebration for children?

-Q: "We want performing animals such as birds on mini bikes or those that perform tricks or displays as part of a show, are you suitable?"
+Q: "We want animals that perform tricks or displays as part of a show, are you suitable?"

-A: No. Performing animals in this day and age are no longer considered acceptable.
+A: No. It is generally accepted in the UK now that animals performing tricks that are not natural behaviours are no longer acceptable or reasonable.
 We do not train our animals to 'perform'.
 Some animals respond to simple commands in order that we can keep everyone safe and remain in control of the animal.
-We prefer to call what we do 'sessions' as they are not what you could consider a 'show'
+We provide educational or therapeutic, interactive sessions, not shows.